AlexanderWillner/runMacOSinVirtualBox/README.md

 * Slow
   * Q: Why is the VM so slow?
   * A: Maybe [#71](https://github.com/AlexanderWillner/runMacOSinVirtualBox/issues/71) provides some insights.
+* Download macOS
+  * Q: Where can I download macOS?
+  * A: Look at the script `installinstallmacos.py`
 * Other Issue
   * Q: Something is not working.
 What should I do?
   * A: [Create a ticket](https://github.com/AlexanderWillner/runMacOSinVirtualBox/issues/new?template=bug_report.md)